mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 In fact, ZIO internally uses such a service to manage the connection pool to the broker for a consumer.

-Last but not least, we create a `ZLayer` from the `managedConsumer`, allowing us to provide it as a service to any component depending on it (for a comprehensive introduction to the `ZLayer` type, please refer to the fantastic article [Organizing Services with ZIO and ZLayers](https://blog.rockthejvm.com/structuring-services-with-zio-zlayer/)):
+Last but not least, we create a `ZLayer` from the `managedConsumer`, allowing us to provide it as a service to any component depending on it (for a comprehensive introduction to the `ZLayer` type, please refer to the article [Organizing Services with ZIO and ZLayers](https://blog.rockthejvm.com/structuring-services-with-zio-zlayer/)):

 ```scala
 val consumer: ZLayer[Clock with Blocking, Throwable, Consumer] =